luuthanhminh/luuthanhminh/README.md

 # Hi 👋, I'm @minh

-☢️ DevOps Engineer | ☁️ Cloud Architect
+☁️ Cloud Architect

-I currently perform the exact duties for some of my current and past clients here at Upwork using Jenkins, Terraform, Ansible over AWS/GCP or Kubernetes-based infrastructure.
+I currently perform the exact duties for some of my current and past clients here at Upwork using Terraform, Ansible over AWS/GCP/Azure or Kubernetes-based infrastructure.

 🎖 I hold several certifications that demonstrate my proficiency in DevOps, cloud computing, and Kubernetes.
 Check out my credentials: